-Dolores Hydock is an actress and story performer, whose work has been featured at a variety of concerts, festivals, and special events throughout the U.S. She has been a featured storyteller at the National Storytelling Festival in Jonesborough, Tennessee, has been Teller-in-Residence at Jonesborough's International Storytelling Center, and her eleven CDs of original stories have all received Resource Awards from Storytelling World Magazine.
+Dolores Hydock is an actress and story performer, whose work has been featured at a variety of concerts, festivals, and special events throughout the U.S. She has been a featured storyteller at the National Storytelling Festival in Jonesborough, Tennessee, has been Teller-in-Residence at Jonesborough's International Storytelling Center, and her twelve CDs of original stories have all received Resource Awards from Storytelling World Magazine.

 Dolores is originally from Reading, Pennsylvania, home of the Reading Railroad and Luden's Cough Drops.
 Her hometown is where she won her first blue ribbon in storytelling in a local contest at the age of 5.
 The real gold letters on the blue ribbon convinced her there was obviously a fortune to be made in the performing arts.
 She continues to hope.